bryana

 Stitch Symbols

-Overall, this project let me experience the process of designing an interactive product from research to physical prototyping, which I believe developed my skills in multiple areas as a UX/UI designer.
+Overall, this project let me experience the process of designing an interactive product from research to physical prototyping, which I believe developed my skills as a UX/UI designer.
 Not only that, but I was also able to learn in the process of designing for a subject specific audience that it is extremely important to fully understand the audience’s deepest pain points and goals in order to successfully reach and attract my target audience, especially because the aimed market is already much smaller and limited.